bakame-php/stackwatch/README.md

 $profiler->profile('toto');
 $profiler->profile('tata');

-//logging the marker process
+//logging the timeline process

-$marker = Marker::start('init', logger: $logger);
+$timeline = Timeline::start('init', logger: $logger);
 usleep(1_000);;
-$marker->take('render', 'server_cycle');
+$timeline->take('render', 'server_cycle');
 ```

 > [!TIP]
 > Logging can be done also on the `Profiler` static methods, they all optionally accept a `LoggerInterface` argument.
-> When logging marker or profiler instance their respective identifier is added to the log to ease identifying
+> When logging timeline or profiler instances their respective identifier is added to the log to ease identifying
 > which instance is generating the log entries.

-Outside the `Profiler` and the `Marker` you can use the package features through a CLI command.
+Outside the `Profiler` and the `Timeline` you can use the package features through a CLI command.

 ### CLI command